American Hophornbeam

 Ostrya virginiana

-Hophornbeam — American Hophornbeam (Ostrya virginiana) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 25–40 ft tall and 20–30 ft wide, and needs low to medium water.
+American Hophornbeam (Ostrya virginiana) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 25–40 ft tall and 20–30 ft wide, slow-growing, needs low to medium water, and prefers full sun to partial shade to dappled sun.

 Photos